 ‘It will eclipse the present-day, twentieth-century Pentecostal revival that already is a marvel to the world, with its strong opposition from the established church.
 But the same blessing will become acceptable to the churches and they will go on with this message and this experience beyond what the Pentecostals have achieved.
 You will live to see this work grow to such dimensions that the Pentecostal movement itself will be a light thing in comparison with what God will do through the old churches.
 There will be tremendous gatherings of people, unlike anything we’ve seen, and great leaders will change their attitudes and accept not only the message but also the blessing.’

 ‘The Lord said to me that I am to give you warning that He is going to use you in this movement.
 You will have a very prominent part.’”

-Smith Wigglesworth was a man that devoted his entire life to serving God.
+Furthermore, Smith Wigglesworth was a man who devoted his entire life to serving God.
 His faith never wavered.
 He has inspired many and his ministry continues today although he passed from this world in March of 1947.

 Kingdoms Network Christian Broadcasting invites you to watch free Christian movies and to read more informational articles.
 Lighthearted but meaningful messages can also help reach the lost and be accomplished through Christian short films.

-For more information on how your ministry or church can partnership or advertise at KNCB.org, contact us today at firstname.lastname@example.org.
+For more information on how your ministry or church can partner or advertise at KNCB.org, contact us today at email@example.com.

 ©Minister Gail Walls – All Rights Reserved